UCL-CCS/TIES/README.md

 Conda can be used to easily install ambertools:
 `conda install ambertools`

+Note that `sqm` in ambertools might need `libgfortran`.
+This can be installed with `apt-get install libgfortran3`.
+However, the conda version `conda install libgfortran` should also work.

 This should set the variable AMBERHOME which will be picked up on the fly.